FA Cup Final Statistics & Trends

 Introduction to the FA Cup

-We will look back to the turn of the century, conducting our research from the 2000/2001 season and update the FA Cup Final stats every year.
+We will look back at the turn of the century, conducting our research from the 2000-01 season and updating the FA Cup Final stats every year.

-Our investigation will be focused on the areas that matter most, guiding you to find winning bets on the FA showpiece, held every May, and instilling you with the confidence to make informed decisions.
+Our investigation will focus on the areas that matter most, guiding you to find winning bets on the FA showpiece, held every May, and instilling confidence to make informed decisions.

 FA Cup Final Results Since 2000

-• The average time of the first goal in the FA Cup Final is 36 minutes.
+• The average time of the first goal in FA Cup Finals (in games with goals) is 41 minutes.

 FA Cup Final Statistics - Half Time